-The Elite Pro 2 SuperAmp is slightly better than the HyperX Cloud II.
+The Turtle Beach Elite Pro 2 SuperAmp is slightly better than the HyperX Cloud II.
 It offers more customization due to the Turtle Beach Audio Hub software and are slightly better sounding than the Cloud II.
 They also come with an AMP to amplify the sound, and it offers an easily accessible volume knob.
 You can also connect the headset to your phone over Bluetooth to listen to your music and take calls, which you can’t do on the Cloud II.
 However, the HyperX has a slightly better microphone and are more comfortable for long gaming sessions.
-They also leak less than the Turtle Beach which can be useful if there are people in the same room as you.
+They also leak less than the Turtle Beach, which can be useful if there are people in the same room as you.
 The subtler look of the Cloud II is also better for outdoor use.

-Technically, the Elite Pro 2 SuperAmp is slightly better than the Elite Atlas thanks to the amp and customization options.
+Technically, the Turtle Beach Elite Pro 2 SuperAmp is slightly better than the Turtle Beach Elite Atlas thanks to the amp and customization options.
 However, for the price difference, we suggest getting the Atlas since they are very similar headsets.
 The Atlas even has better more neutral default sound quality, although you can get the Elite Pro 2 pads for the Atlas if you want a bit more bass.
-Overall, unless you want to stream music from your phone with Bluetooth while gaming or you like the big volume wheel of the amp, then the Atlas is the better choice.
+Overall, unless you want to stream music from your phone with Bluetooth while gaming or you like the big volume wheel of the amp, the Atlas is the better choice.
 For most users, the amp won't be worth the huge difference in price, especially since you get a small volume wheel on the Atlas’ in-line remote.